Renting in France: Tenant rights and rental agreements

 France is one of the best countries to move to as an expat, thanks to its excellent educational institutions, world-class health care system, and many job opportunities.
 But finding your accommodation in France involves lots of administrative work like reading and understanding your contract… and all primarily in French.

-To ensure you protect your rights as a tenant and avoid challenging situations with your landlord, learn about rental agreements, your obligations, and your tenant rights in France.
+To ensure you protect your tenant rights in France and avoid challenging situations with your landlord, learn about rental agreements, your obligations, and your tenant rights in France.

 So let’s dive in!